Safe-DS/DSL/docs/api/safeds/data/image/containers/ImageList.md

          * If you provide a path to a directory the images will be sorted alphabetically while inner directories will be sorted after image files.
          *
-         * @param path the path to the directory or a list of files *
+         * @param path the path to the directory or a list of files
+         * @param loadPercentage the percentage of the given data being loaded.
+If below 1 the files will be shuffled before loading
+         *
          * @result imageList the image list
          */